Get Involved

 Internships and Hiring

 Thank you for your interest in the Student Sustainability Collective!
 The Collective is dedicated to serving the university community by providing resources, support, and space to foster an active culture of responsibility for environmental and social justice on campus and in the community.
-We advocate for sustainability through policy development/implementation and awareness campaigns.
-We are located in the Sustainability Resource Center (located next to Price Center Theatre in PC Plaza).
+We love that you want to get involved and have so many ways to do so!
+Whether that is through our Internship program, volunteering at events, or volunteering as a bucket runner!

 Email: ssc@ucsd.edu